 INTERGALACTIC SERIAL KILLER

 The original Predator treats the villain much like a guerrilla soldier, and he behaves in a very similar way.
 Since Predator 2 deals with police officers, they’re forced to tackle their otherworldly foe in a whole new manner.
 This Predator is a serial killer.
 Much like how the original tweaked the tropes of slasher films, Predator 2 similarly tweaks the conventions found in cop thrillers such as Manhunter.
-Though not quite as successful as The Terminator, Predator 2 still uses several tropes very well.
+Though it stumbles on occasion, Predator 2 still uses several tropes very well.

 Like most serial killers, the Predator already has a modus operandi.
 He strings up the skinned bodies of his victims for the authorities to find.
 Quickly, Harrigan and his cohorts come to view the hunter as a modern day Jack the Ripper.
 Only after finding another calling card, namely one of the Predator’s weapons, do they get a hint of their perp’s true nature.